TheQuentinJones/READMEgenerator/createdReadme/README.md

   ## Contributing

-  You can contribute to my project by contacting me.
+  You can contribute to this project by contacting me using the email below.

   ## Tests

-  You can install, go through the prompts, and see how your README comes out.
+  You can test this project by downloading the coding and node modules and using it on your local device.

   ## Questions